Larry Rinker

 Larry Rinker (born July 20, 1957) is an American professional golfer.

+Career

 Rinker was born in Stuart, Florida.
-He played college golf at the University of Florida and turned professional in 1979.
+He played college golf at the University of Florida.

-Rinker initially played on mini-tours before joining the PGA Tour in 1981, and regained his tour card via qualifying school for 1982, the first year of the all-exempt tour.
+Rinker turned professional in 1979.
+He initially played on mini-tours before joining the PGA Tour in 1981, and regained his tour card via qualifying school for 1982, the first year of the all-exempt tour.
 His best year came in 1985, when he finished 30th on the money list.
-He never won on tour, but recorded two runners-up finishes, at the 1984 USF&G Classic and the 1985 Bing Crosby National Pro-Am.
+He never won on tour but recorded two runners-up finishes at the 1984 USF&G Classic and the 1985 Bing Crosby National Pro-Am.
 His best finish in a major was tied-12th at the 1992 Open Championship.
-He also finished tied-15th at the 1982 U. S. Open, where he was in the final group for the third round alongside leader Bruce Devlin.
+He also finished T-15 at the 1982 U.S. Open.
+In the third round, he played in the final group with leader Bruce Devlin.

-Rinker's brother, Lee, and his sister, Laurie, are also professional golfers.
-Sister-in-law Kelli, wife of older brother Laine, was also on the LPGA Tour.
-In 1985 Larry and Laurie Rinker teamed together to win the JCPenney Classic.